 With that little sneak peak into your upcoming years, I’d like to address some big things you are dealing with right now and tell you that all of it is preparing you for an amazing journey ahead.

-I know breaking up with your high school boyfriend (as you will henceforth refer to him as) has been more difficult than you could have ever imagined.
-You know the relationship was unhealthy and he isn’t right for you but that doesn’t change the fact that you care about him deeply.
+I know breaking up with your high school boyfriend was more difficult than you could have ever imagined.
+Even though you care about him deeply, you know the relationship was unhealthy and that he isn’t right for you.
 It will take several more months and a relapse kiss at his sister’s wedding before you move on.
 But you will!
-And you will see, this breakup not only leads to your Las Vegas move but will help you realize when a future relationship isn’t right, giving you the courage to call it off before it’s too late.
+And you will see, this breakup not only leads to your Las Vegas move but will help you realize when a future relationship isn’t right.
 Don’t worry, the next decade of you life is not drenched in heartache!
 As a matter of fact, 28 year old you is surrounded with more love than you can even fathom right now.

 You will earn a Bachelor’s Degree!
-Right now you are debating between a degree in journalism and a degree in education.
+Right now you are debating between studying journalism and education.
 Spoiler, you choose education.
 I know, a career in journalism is enticing.
 It has the potential to take you all over the world!
 Maybe even to the Middle East where you are dying to go!
-But you think it’s too risky of a decision.
-It’s too unpredictable.
+But you think it’s too risky and unpredictable.
 How could you travel alone?
 How would the sporadic hours and travel schedule of a journalist fit into your American Dream of a future?
 I mean, what will your hypothetical future husband and children do without you for weeks at a time?
+(At 28, you will be baffled that you once asked yourself these questions).
 Education is the safer choice.
 It’s familiar.
 You know what the life of a teacher looks like and can plug yourself into it along with all those other things you think you’re supposed to have.
 Let’s just say, you don’t know what you don’t know.